 Students participating in the program will have the opportunity to work on a research project related to one or more of the areas listed below.
 During the application process, students can select up to three areas of interest to help route their applications to faculty members with related interests.
 Students may also describe on their research interests in more detail, along with any related background or prior experience, in their statement of interest.

 NSF requires that all student participants be U.S. citizens or permanent residents.
+No exceptions can be made.
 Undergraduates who have taken computer science courses and will be entering their junior or senior year in Sept.
-2015 are eligible to apply.
+2017 are eligible to apply.
 We particularly encourage students with community college experience, either those in the process of transferring from a community college to a 4-year institution or those who are already at a 4-year institution but were previously enrolled at a community college.

 University of Massachusetts